 Three major crops namely Wheat, Mustard, Bajra and Gwar are sown in Watershed villages.
-Though main crops grown in the area are Wheat, Mustard, Bajra and Gwar.
+Though, main crop grown in this area is Wheat, Mustard, Bajra and Gwar.
 Compared to rest of the district and the state, the average yield of these crops is quite low.